Elinor Florence, Author

 At Red Deer Chapters in October 2018, I caught up with an old friend, former Red Deer librarian Paula Lefaivre.

 Two young women who serve as “Peachland Ambassadors” welcomed visitors to my book event at the Peachland Art Gallery in September 2018.
-The three of us were dressed in similar vintage outfits!

 The book club at the Melfort Public Library took me out for dinner in June 2018.
 Thanks so much, ladies!